KxSystems/docs/docs/interfaces/q-server-for-odbc.md

 ---
-title: Kdb+ server for ODBC
+title: Kdb+ server for ODBC – Interfaces – kdb+ and q documentation
 description: The ODBC interface for kdb+is no longer supported.
 See instead the SImba Magnitude ODBC drivers.
 keywords: api, interface, kdb+, library, odbc, q, server
 ---